laxeye/zga/README.md

 * It's not posible to provide multiple read libraries i.e. tow sets of PE reads or two nanopore runs.
 * It's not possible to install all dependencies with Python 3.8 via conda, please use 3.7 or 3.6.
 * There is no conda package

+Limitations of unicycler:

+* Unicycler doesn't use mate-pair reads.

 Don't hesitate to report bug or feature!